mkohler/cython_swig/README.rst

     linked to the interpreter binary, then it WON'T have a dunder file attribute.

-    You'll have to create a build environment for the Python interpreter to find the source for a module like this.
+    To find the source for a module like this, look in the build environment for your Python interpreter.

 We are Here
 ============